 The requirements for obtaining the PhD degree are the following.
 Each candidate has to pass a comprehensive doctoral examination which consists of a single main subject area for those who successfully completed the study program, and a main subject area and two complementary areas for those who did not.
 The main subject area of the examination is closely related to the research area of the candidate.
 Regarding language skills, a state examination or equivalent at a level not lower than intermediate is required in a foreign language accepted by the School, preferably English.
 A lower level examination is required in a second foreign language.
 Special rules apply to foreign students.
 As a third major requirement, each applicant has to fulfil the publication requirements of the Program.
 As a last major requirement, each candidate has to prepare and defend a doctoral thesis containing new scientific results in computer science, or high-level applications of computer science in other areas.
 A dominant part of the results included in the thesis has to be published before submission.

-For consideration for doctoral studies in the three-year study program, one must file a formal application during the spring semester.
+For consideration for doctoral studies in the four-year study program, one must file a formal application during the spring semester.
 The forms are available at the Dean's Office (Aradi Vértanuk tere 1, H-6720 Szeged, Hungary).
 Along with the forms, one has to submit the copies of diplomas (MS degree is required), transcripts, certificates of language proficiency.
 Each applicant has to arrange two letters of recommendation, submitted in sealed envelopes, or sent directly to the Dean's Office.
 All these will be assessed by the Council of the School.
 The Council may also require an interview of the applicant in order to obtain further information.

 Students enrolled in the three-year study program are usually required to conduct course exercises up to 4 hours per week at the Institute of Informatics, at the graduate and/or the undergraduate level.
 The Program usually receives up to 5-6 new fellowships per year from the State of Hungary to be given to students who are citizens of Hungary.
 The rate of tuition for foreign students is 4000 EUR per semester.